 Stirling Council has supported the project from the outset by sowing up large areas of wildflowers throughout the city, and beyond, with some spectacular results.

 Our seed mix.

 We have developed a special “On the Verge” mix in conjunction with Scotia Seeds from whom we purchase all our wildflower seed.
 It has an annual component of four species which will flower in the first year and around twenty perennial species which will develop over subsequent years.
-We aim to include flowers which are aesthetically pleasing to humans whilst still offering rich sources of nectar for a wide variety of pollinators.
+We aim to include flowers which are popular with people whilst still offering rich sources of nectar for a wide variety of pollinators.

 Does it work?

 On the Verge sites have been the subject of published research by the University of Stirling.
 Control sites of short managed grass were compared with sites in their first year (annual flowerings) and second year and older sites (perennial flowerings).
 Both first and second year sites attracted many more bees than the control sites, however, data showed that the perennial flowers attracted a far, greater abundance and diversity of bees than the annuals as the graph below illustrates.
+The research on thirty OTV sites showed that they had 25 times more flowers, 50 times more bumblebees, and 13 times more hoverflies compared to adjacent mown grass and those numbers increased as the plants matured in subsequent years.
 This is because the perennial plants offer a wider range of flower shapes, appealing to a greater variety of bee species, and being more mature plants, offer superior nutritional levels than the annuals.
 Although the annual flowers are very popular with community groups, as they can look spectacular, the perennials are of most value to pollinators by a long way, and will continue to grow year after year, only requiring an annual cutback around the time of the last grass-cutting.

 How to get involved

 On the Verge offers a practical and simple pathway for members of the local community to take action to improve their local environment for the benefit of pollinator populations.